krishivg22/Dog-Website/README.md

 # Dog-Website
-This is a tinder website for dogs.
+This is a tinder website for dogs which I made using only HTML and CSS.